- Sports Type

 - 1 to 2 hours Time to Spend

 Read about how we rank Things to Do.

 If you're downtown during a game day, you're bound to see droves of fans flashing orange as they head to Camden Yards.
 Located just a few blocks from the Inner Harbor, the stadium is one of the most famous in the league.
-Built in a retro style in the early 1990s, Oriole Park boasts an authentic baseball game experience.
-The Park features well-kept fields, abundant restaurants, beer, pretzel, and hot dog stands, and beautiful views overlooking the city from the stands.
+Built in a retro style in the early 1990s, Oriole Park offers an authentic baseball game experience.
+The park features a well-kept field, abundant restaurants, beer, pretzel and hot dog stands, and beautiful views overlooking the city from the stands.

 Recent visitors highlight park as comfortable and festive.
 "The food was good, the prices were good, and the vendors were entertaining.
 I would highly recommend Camden Yards to any casual or diehard baseball fan," one TripAdvisor user exclaims.
 The park also boasts an Orioles Hall of Fame and museum located outside stadium's front entrance.